jvmcpheron/zorkAdventure/README.md

 ## Include These Functions:

-init_game(): Initializes the game's variables and objects. get_input(): Reads the player's input from the keyboard. parse_input(input): Parses the player's input into a command or action. execute_command(command): Executes the command or action based on the game state. update_game(): Updates the game's state based on the player's actions and the passage of time.
+XX init_game(): Initializes the game's variables and objects.
+XX get_input(): Reads the player's input from the keyboard. parse_input(input): Parses the player's input into a command or action. execute_command(command): Executes the command or action based on the game state. update_game(): Updates the game's state based on the player's actions and the passage of time.